TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 **CONCLUSION**

-After completing the data cleaning and transformation process, I have achieved a significantly improved dataset that is well-prepared for analysis and utilization.
+After completing the data cleaning and transformation process, I achieved a significantly improved dataset that is well-prepared for analysis and utilization.
 Several key steps were undertaken to ensure the quality and reliability of the data:

 1. ***Data Cleaning:*** I identified and addressed various data inconsistencies, such as missing values, duplicates, and incorrect formats.
 By employing techniques like using ISNULL, CASE, and PARSENAME functions, I efficiently filled in missing values, standardized entries, and extracted relevant information.